 Nonetheless, the differences between the two most popular window frame materials — timber and uPVC — are worth knowing about before you make your final choice.
 If your property currently has timber windows, it might not always be the most suitable choice to replace with timber and the same is true for uPVC.

-We’ll talk you through the pros and cons of both timber and uPVC windows and explain why the best material to use for one property might not be appropriate for another.
+We’ll talk you through the pros and cons of both timber and uPVC sash windows and explain why the best material to use for one property might not be appropriate for another.

 Timber vs uPVC Windows — What’s the Difference in Looks?